scientist-softserv/adventist_knapsack/README.md

 You can pipe that output into a file and begin working on reviewing and moving files into the Knapsack.
 This is not an easy to automate task, after all we're paying down considerable tech debt.

 Once you've moved over the files, you'll want to boot up your Knapsack and then work through your test plan.

+The `bin/knapsacker` is general purpose.
+I have used it to compare one non-Knapsack Hyku instance against Samvera's Hyku.
+I have also used it to compare a Knapsack's file against it's submodule Hyku instance.

 ## Installation